wingbender/trail_scraper/README.md

     [-f]: extracts the max number of trails from a category

     [-FF]: scrape the entire site. if this flag is passed all others will be ignored

+    [-p]: Enter the number of photos to extract from Flickr API.
+Default is 5

 For example:
-  wikiloc_scraper.py -c 4 -r 5-50
+  wikiloc_scraper.py -c 1 -r 5-50 -p 5
-  Will extract trails 5 through 50 from the 5th category (trail running)
+  Will extract trails 5 through 50 from the 1th category (mountain biking) and 5 nearby photos from Flickr

 ## Authors